How To Create a Self Care Routine That Works For YOU

 The best self-care routines are those, which can be implemented daily or in small doses throughout the week.
-It’s the daily dose of self-love, which is going to make the difference to your daily happiness.
+It’s the daily dose of self-love, which is going to make a difference in your daily happiness.

 If you go for radical ideas, the chances are you won’t stick to them and you will let your self-care routine slide and that’s not what we want.